 - Contact the phoneline if you observe any dead fish or fish starting to gasp at the water surface.

 Algae are a natural part of aquatic ecosystems.
-However, some algae can produce toxins that can be damaging to humans, domestic animals and livestock.
-Exposure through drinking or contact with the water can impact animals as well as the organisms living in water.
-These algae can be found in freshwater as well as brackish and marine waters.
+But some algae can produce toxins.
+Toxins can be damaging to humans, domestic animals, livestock and aquatic organisms.
+Exposure through drinking or contact with the water may be harmful.
+Toxin producing algae can be found in freshwater, as well as brackish and marine waters.

-Blue-green algae (also known as cyanobacteria) are the only group of algae to be toxic in freshwaters.
-They are microscopic bacteria living in water and are capable of photosynthesising which is why they are often called ‘algae’.
+Blue-green algae (also known as cyanobacteria) are the only group of toxin producing algae found in freshwater.
+Blue-green algae are microscopic bacteria that live in water and can photosynthesise.
+This is why they are often called ‘algae’.

-Though microscopic, when they form colonies and accumulate together they can become visible to the naked eye.
-Blue-green algae can produce potent liver and neurotoxins as well potentially being skin irritants.
-But, not all blue–green algae are toxic.
-Potentially toxic species do not always produce toxins.
+Although microscopic, when blue-green algae form colonies and accumulate rapidly, they can become visible to the naked eye as an algal bloom.
+Some species of blue–green algae can produce potent liver and neurotoxins.
+Some can also be skin irritants.
+But not all blue–green algae species are toxic.
+And potentially toxic blue-green algae species do not produce toxins all the time.

 Toxic marine and estuarine algae can also affect recreational water use.
-Some of these algae produce toxins that can cause illness if ingested and others can cause skin irritations.
-These algae are often microscopic but some cause red coloration to water a phenomenon known as red–tides.
+Some of these algae produce toxins that can cause illness if ingested.
+Others can cause skin irritations.
+These algae are often microscopic but some cause red coloration to water.
+This is a phenomenon known as red tides.

-For further information on identification of algal blooms, dangers and problems and prevention and control see the WaterNSW website.
+For further information on identifying algal blooms, dangers and problems, and prevention and control, visit WaterNSW.

 Algal alerts and contacts